Dr. Mariana Valverde’s Michel Foucault (2017), part of Routledge’s Key Thinkers in Criminology series:

 Mariana Valverde clearly explains the insights that Foucault’s rich body of work provides about different practices found in the fields of law, security, justice, and punishment; and how these insights have been used or could be used to understand and explain issues and policies that Foucault himself did not write about, including those that had not yet emerged during his lifetime.
 This book explores the theoretical contribution of Michel Foucault to the fields of criminology, law, justice and penology.
 It surveys both the ways in which the work of Foucault has been applied in criminology, but also how his work can be used to understand and explain contemporary issues and policies.
 Moreover, this book seeks to dispel some of the common misconceptions about the relevance of Foucault’s work to criminology and law.

-Professor Beatrice Jauregui’s new book Provisional Authority: Police, Order, and Security in India (2016) has been released by University of Chicago Press.
+Dr. Beatrice Jauregui’s Provisional Authority: Police, Order, and Security in India (2017):

-Professor Honor Brabazon‘s edited volume Neoliberal Legality: Understanding the Role of Law in the Neoliberal Project (2016) has been released by Routledge.
+Dr. Honor Brabazon has published an edited collection titled Understanding the Role of Law in the Neoliberal Project (2017):

 Centre PhD alumnus Sarah Turnbull, now teaching at the School of Law at Birkbeck, as released a book on UBC Press titled Parole in Canada: Gender and Diversity in the Federal System (2016).